 ARKO Corp.
 Announces Participation in Raymond James 44th Annual Institutional Investors Conference

-/EIN News/ -- RICHMOND, Va., March 06, 2023 (GLOBE NEWSWIRE) -- ARKO Corp.
-(Nasdaq: ARKO) (“ARKO” or the “Company”), a Fortune 500 company and one of the largest convenience store operators in the United States, today announced the Company’s participation in the Raymond James & Associates 44th Annual Institutional Investors Conference.
+RICHMOND, Va., March 06, 2023 (GLOBE NEWSWIRE) -- ARKO Corp.
+ARKO ("ARKO" or the "Company"), a Fortune 500 company and one of the largest convenience store operators in the United States, today announced the Company's participation in the Raymond James & Associates 44th Annual Institutional Investors Conference.

 ARKO Chairman, President, and CEO Arie Kotler will present at the conference on Monday, March 6, 2023 at 9:50AM Eastern Time.
 The live audio webcast presentation will be available at https://wsw.com/webcast/rj127/arko/1600734.